 Our pastoral care team of a priest, sisters, chaplains and lay people, serve the immediate religious (multi-denominational) and spiritual needs of our patients and families in the Burn Center.
 They are available on 24-hour call for these services.

 When available, volunteers in the Burn Center provide emotional support, serve as a resource person to patients and families, relay pertinent information to the nurses, deliver personal e-mails from relatives and friends, and help the patient with snacks and meals.
 Our volunteers also provide social activities for our patients.

-Our burn pharmacist assists with patient safety issues, high quality patient care and positive patient out comes.
+Our Pharmacists ensure all aspects of medications are as safe as possible for each patient enhancing our high quality patient care and positive patient outcomes.
 The pharmacist participates in multi-disciplinary care rounds, provides pain consults, assists with burn research, and precepts 4th year pharmacy students doing rotations in burn and wound care.